-The KitFox has an installed a spring gear made from Aluminum 7075 – T6, which has no shock absorption capacity, but works as a spring only by deflecting to the sides upon airplane landing.
-Because many pilots that own these experimental airplanes want to do bush landing on places where using this current gear makes the landing rough by transmitting too much vibration to the airplane fuselage.
+The KitFox has an installed spring gear made from Aluminum 7075 – T6, which has no shock absorption capacity, but works as a spring only by deflecting to the sides upon airplane landing.
+Because many pilots that own these experimental airplanes want to do bush landing on places where using this current gear makes the landing rough by transmitting too much vibration to the airplane fuselage – that is why we wanted to develop this new mechanism.

 The fact is that many people have these exact airplanes with exactly the same or similar landing gears and that is why basic idea is to install shocks to this design by making the least amount of changes to the landing gear itself.
 If possible, it would be ideal to design a system that is universal and can be used with with a wider range of landing gears and one that the user can install himself using only threaded fasteners without doing and welding, cutting or other invasive and labor-intensive changes.